leftthomas/RSC/README.md

 ## Benchmarks

 The models are trained on one NVIDIA GeForce GTX 1080 Ti (11G).
 All the hyper-parameters are the default values.
+Here we provide the pre-trained models on THUMOS14 dataset.

 ### THUMOS14